CLDC-OU/Labor-Market/README.md

 > * HOT_50_INPUT: The Michigan Center for Data and Analytics Hot Jobs Report.
 [Link](https://www.michigan.gov/mcda/reports/michigan-hot-50)

 > [!IMPORTANT]
-> Ensure that file paths are configured properly in `config.json`.
+> Ensure that file paths are configured properly in a `config.json` file.
+Example of this file structure can be found [here](https://github.com/CLDC-OU/Labor-Market/blob/main/example.config.json).